DanielJunghans/danieljunghans.github.io/_posts/2020-8-26-SCIKITLearn.markdown

 <p style="text-align: center;"><font size="+3">K-Nearest Neighbors</font></p>
 The next algorithm I studied was the K-Nearest Neighbors algorithm.
 The nearest neighbor method looks for the most similar trading days.
 The predefined number of the most similar trading days become the nearest neighbors.
 Just like the decision trees in the Random Forest algorithm, the nearest neighbors "vote".
 Instead of using decision trees to produce an output, the K-Nearest Neighbor algorithm uses the actual expected output for the most similar trading days.
 The most popular output becomes of the neighbors becomes the algorithms output.
 If 5 of the nearest neighbors had the closing stock price go up and 3 neighbors had the stock price go down, the prediction will be that the stock price goes up.

 While studying this algorithm, I learned that K-Nearest Neighbor algorithms performs better with a lower number of features/inputs.
-To reduce the size of my dataset, I first normalized it with the standard scaler tool from Scikit Learn.
+To reduce the size of my dataset, I first normalized it with the standard scaler tool from scikit-learn.
 I then used PCA to shrink the number of inputs in my dataset down to two while preserving the variance in the dataset.
 Here is my K-Nearest Neighbors code: